Sarangvira/SparkingFlow/README.md

 # SparkingFlow
-Use Apache Airflow to submit jobs to Apache spark cluster using Python as an example.
+Used Apache Airflow to submit jobs to Apache spark cluster using Python as an example.